 Simple’s expert opinion and final thoughts

-If you’ve ever wondered “Will intermittent fasting slow down my metabolism?”, let us set your mind at rest.
+If you’ve ever wondered “Will intermittent fasting slow down my metabolism?” let us set your mind at rest.

-If that clears a mental block for you and you’re ready to try intermittent fasting, why not get started today?
-Try out our quiz and we’ll help you get the ball rolling!
+All the research points to no. If that clears a mental block for you and you’re ready to try intermittent fasting, why not get started today?
+Take our quiz, and we’ll help you get the ball rolling!

 Frequently asked questions about intermittent fasting and metabolism